letsmailarjunmurali/React_Bunch/RoadToReact/hacker-stories/readme.txt

+In contrast to React props, React state is used to make applications interactive.
-In conclusion, one can see how props are used to pass information down the component tree.
+Both concepts, props and state, have clear defined purposes: Props are used to pass information down the component tree, state is used to alter information over time.
-Following this explanation, information (props) can only be passed from a parent to a child component and not vice versa.
+Both can work hand in hand as well.